Augmentations, Fillings, and Clusters for 2-Bridge Links: Background on Legendrian Links

 We refer to a pinch move as \emph{orientable} or \emph{non-orientable} according to the orientability of its saddle surface.
 Note that if $\Lambda_-$ is obtained from an orientable pinch move on an oriented Legendrian $\Lambda_+$ then $\Lambda_-$ has an induced orientation.
 In contrast, if $\Lambda_-$ is obtained from a non-orientable pinch move then $\Lambda_-$ has no canonical induced orientation.
-We now provide a streamlined combinatorial description of the dg-algebra map induced by a saddle cobordism using oriented base points.
+We now provide a streamlined combinatorial description of the dg-algebra map induced by a saddle cobordism using co-oriented base points.
 Under minor modification, this combinatorial treatment recovers previous descriptions such as \cite[Section 4]{CasalsNg} in the orientable case and \cite[Section 4.2]{orsola_roger} in the non-orientable case.

-The orientation on an oriented base point $s$ should be understood as a \textbf{coorientation}, in the sense that it is giving a direction perpendicular to the trace of the base point $s$ on the cobordism.
-Moreover, each $s$, in fact, describes a relative homology class in $H_1(L\backslash \tt, \Lambda\backslash \tt;\Z)$.
+The co-orientation at a base point $s$ gives a direction perpendicular to the trace of the base point $s$ on the cobordism.
+Moreover, each base point $s$ coming from a pinch move at a Reeb chord $a$, in fact, describes a relative homology class in $H_1(L\backslash \tt, \Lambda\backslash \tt;\Z)$.
 To see this, note that the trace of the Reeb chord $a$ gives a $\J$-holomorphic disk $D_a$ in the complement of $L_a$, and its boundary $\partial D_a$ can be viewed as a $1$-cycle on $L_a$ relative to the boundary $\partial L_a$.
 Note that the underlying manifold of $\partial D_a$ is the ``unstable submanifold'' of the saddle cobordism.
 On the other hand, the trace of the newly created pair of base points is the ``stable submanifold'' $S$ of the saddle cobordism (see Figure \ref{fig: saddle cobordism}).
 For each point $s\in S$ that is not the saddle critical point, we can homotope the relative $1$-cycle $\partial D_a$ along $S$ so that $\partial D_a$ crosses $S$ in exactly the direction given by the orientation of the base point $s$.
 We consider $s$ as representing this homotoped relative 1-cycle.